Andrea Orcel

-Andrea Orcel ([anˈdrɛːa orˈtʃɛl]; born May 14, 1963) is Group CEO of UniCredit.
-He previously served as the president of UBS Investment Bank from November 2014 to September 2018.
-He was poised to take on the role of Chief Executive of Banco Santander from September 2018 to January 2019; however, the job offer was later withdrawn which resulted in him taking legal action against Santander.
-In December 2021 a judge awarded him €68m in compensation, including 10m for moral damages.
-Since early 2020, Orcel has been linked to taking over as CEO at a variety of financial institutions including starting his own boutique investment bank, before taking the role of Group CEO at Unicredit.
+Andrea Orcel ([anˈdrɛːa orˈtʃɛl]; born May 14, 1963) is an Italian investment banker who is CEO of UniCredit.
+He was the president of UBS Investment Bank from November 2014 to September 2018.
+He was poised to take on the role of Chief Executive of Banco Santander from September 2018 to January 2019; however, the job offer was withdrawn which resulted in him taking legal action against Santander.
+In December 2021, a judge awarded him €68m in compensation, including €10m for moral damages.
+Orcel started his own boutique investment bank before taking the role at UniCredit.

-Born in Rome, Italy, Orcel attended the University of Rome, Sapienza, graduating with a degree in economics and commerce.
-He attended the INSEAD business school in Paris before working at Goldman Sachs and Boston Consulting Group during the late 1980s.
-In 1992, he was hired by Merrill Lynch & Co. where he spent the succeeding twenty years in their mergers and acquisitions (M&A) department in London.
-He left Merrill Lynch in 2012 to join Swiss investment bank UBS at the behest of its CEO, Sergio Ermotti.
-From 2012 to 2018, Orcel endured the 2013 Libor trading scandal, led a corporate restructuring, downsized the bank, and increased up M&A activity.
-In 2021, the board of UniCredit has named Andrea Orcel as the new CEO that will take the place of Jean Pierre Mustier.

 Orcel is a controversial figure in European business and international banking.
 He has been called one of the most successful investment bankers of his generation.
 Orcel has also been routinely criticized for his abrasive management style, overworking subordinates, and being hyper-competitive.

 Early life and education

-Andrea Orcel was born on May 14, 1963 in Rome, Italy.
+Andrea Orcel was born on May 14, 1963, in Rome, Italy.
 His father ran a small leasing company and his mother worked for the United Nations.
 Orcel attended the Lycée français Chateaubriand in Rome for secondary school, at his mother's request, so he could learn French in addition to his native Italian.
 Orcel attended the University of Rome, Sapienza, majoring in economics and commerce.
-While a university student Orcel reportedly skipped class, as attendance was optional, and went backpacking in South America before returning to take his final exams.
-He has stated that a vacation to the United States when he was 18 moved him to go into banking.
+While a university student, he reportedly skipped class, as attendance was optional, and went backpacking in South America before returning to take his final exams.
+He has stated that a vacation to the United States when he was 18 convinced him to go into banking.
 He graduated summa cum laude with an undergraduate thesis on hostile takeovers.
 He went on to attend the INSEAD business school in Fontainebleau, France.